 When my legs swelled to the size of a rugby player’s thighs, I became really worried.
 No-one had told me that my cancer op might bring this on, but vague comments made me realise I had Lymphoedema.
 Later I found out that 40% of breast cancer survivors suffer, as we often have lymph nodes (which act as drains) removed during the op.

 I read just about everything I could get my hands on about Lymphoedema and how to treat it.
-Then waited – and waited – for a specialist appointment.
-When I saw a specialist, he set me on a pathway to ‘deal’ with this, without much hope of a cure.
+Then waited – and waited – for a specialist appointment at my cancer hospital.
+When I finally saw a specialist, he set me on a pathway to ‘deal’ with this, without much hope of a cure.

-The Lymphoedema Support Network were invaluable, gave me reassurance, particularly when I was trying to find a cure, but meeting indifference.
+Luckily, I contacted The Lymphoedema Support Network (LSN) were invaluable, gave me reassurance, particularly when I was trying to find a cure, but meeting indifference.
 Whenever I came up against a brick wall, they were there with help and advice.

 Numerous visits to NHS Lymphoedema clinics, where they tried to fit me with compression garments which didn’t work, had me in despair.
 I even contemplated taking a Stanley knife and plunging it into my swollen limbs, to try and let out the fluid that was building up, causing pain and stretching my skin so all I could do was scratch.

 NHS treatment prescribes compression garments; thick, hot elasticated sleeves or socks that are very strong.
 So strong that, with few muscles in my arms, (because of polio), however much I tried I just couldn’t pull them on.
 I would go to a clinic, they would prescribe these and take numerous measurements, which were sent off to manufacturers.
 Eventually, the garments would arrive through the post.